kawoou/FlexibleImage/README.md

 ### Manually

-You can either simply drag and drop the `FlexibleImage` folder into your existing project.
+You can either simply drag and drop the `Source` folder into your existing project.

 Usage